Jose47Morales/Jose47Morales/README.md

 - 🕹 Hi, I’m @Jose47Morales || Video game developer in progress
 - 👀 I’m interested in learn new techniques and live doing what I like
 - 🌱 I’m currently searching Job as Data engineering
-- 💞️ I’m looking to collaborate on projects that include video game development
+- 💞️ I’m looking to collaborate on projects that include Data Science
 - 📫 How to reach me ...
-  Gmail: josemoralesleon495@gmail.com
+  Gmail: josemoralesleon58@gmail.com
-  Instagram: @scare._.yt
+  Instagram: @jhosu_._